PloneGov-IT/pd.prenotazioni/README.rst

 ---------------

-The logged events can also be viewed online using thew ``booking_stats`` view.
+The logged events can also be viewed online using thew ``booking_stats`` form.

-The view displays to the user the data of the agendas he can manage contained under the context path.
+The form displays to the user the data of the agendas he can manage contained under the context path.

 Calling this view on the root of the Plone site return data from all the manageable agendas.

-The view displays data in a table and provide a link for downloading the logged events in a csv file.
+The view displays data in a table and provides a link and an action for downloading the logged events in a csv file.

 Customized Searchable text
 --------------------------